Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence: Results and discussion

 These spectra follow the general trends expected on the basis of the particle spectra seen in Fig.~\ref{fig:meanspec}.
 Namely, the spectral shape follows $\nu L_\nu \propto \nu^{-s_\gamma}$ with $s_\gamma \simeq 0$ for $\gamma_{\rm syn}\rightarrow \infty$, as expected if $s\simeq 3$ since $s_\gamma = (3-s)/2$ for isotropic particle distributions~\cite{1986rpa..book.....R}.
 The thin dash-dotted lines shown here indicate scalings $s_\gamma = 0.5$ and $s_\gamma=1.5$, which appear to bracket relatively well the observed spectral slopes when synchrotron cooling is present.
-The radiation reaction limit imposes a cutoff on (about) all observed spectra, as for the particle energy distributions.
+The radiation-reaction limit imposes a cutoff on (about) all observed spectra, as for the particle energy distributions.

 The spectrum corresponding to $\gamma_{\rm syn}=\infty$ hardens with time, as does the particle spectrum, while the spectra obtained with synchrotron cooling display strong variability at the highest energies.
-To better quantify the variability of spectra in the presence of synchrotron losses, we construct light curves (synchrotron power vs time) in frequency bins close to $\nu_{\rm rad}$, each of width $0.3$ in $\log_{10}(\nu)$.
+To better quantify the variability of spectra in the presence of synchrotron losses, we construct light curves (synchrotron power versus time) in frequency bins close to $\nu_{\rm rad}$, each of width $0.3$ in $\log_{10}(\nu)$.

 To do so, we use an additional simulation that does not include particle tracking but samples the synchrotron spectra at high cadence, every $0.01\ell_{\rm c}/c$, and then rebin each individual spectra on the above frequency bin array.
 The result, shown in Fig.~\ref{fig:LfLc}, vividly illustrates how time variability evolves with frequency.
 While the flux appears roughly constant in time at $\nu\ll\nu_{\rm rad}$, the very definition of a mean flux becomes ambiguous close to $\nu_{\rm rad}$, because the spectrum undergoes excursions exceeding an order of magnitude over a timescale well below $\ell_{\rm c}/c$.
 For instance, at late times, the large-scale flux excursion at $\nu/\nu_{\rm rad} \simeq 0.25$ reaches up to $40\,\%$ of the peak flux at low energies, while that at $\nu/\nu_{\rm rad} \simeq 1$ is only about $1\,\%$ of this mean flux.
+Note that this simulation extends up to $6\,\ell_{\rm c}/c$.
+It displays at late times a prominent flare at the highest energies.

 As we have checked, the power spectrum of fluctuations in flux evolves from red at $\nu/\nu_{\rm rad}\ll 1$ (fluctuations dominated by long timescales) to white as $\nu\rightarrow \nu_{\rm rad}$, corresponding to equal power per frequency (here understood as Fourier conjugate to time) bin.